dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-mongodb-with-tests-part-1.md

 ## Create LinksModule

 Since we're going to be working with links for our URL shortener API, we need a module for it.
 A (feature) module in Nest simply organizes code relevant for a specific feature, keeping code organized and establishing clear boundaries.
-This helps us manage complexity and develop with [SOLID](https://en.wikipedia.org/wiki/SOLID) principles, especially as the size of the application and/or team grow.
+This helps us manage complexity and develop with [SOLID](https://en.wikipedia.org/wiki/SOLID) principles, especially as the size of the application and/or team grows.

 In Nest, modules are singletons by default, and thus you can share the same instance of any provider between multiple modules effortlessly.
 That's awesome because we can share features between modules without duplicating the code in another module.